-This is a tricky one, as it’s tempting to fully charge your battery each time.
+Battery blues is a tricky one, as it’s tempting to charge your battery each time fully.

-Along with this, be mindful about allowing your car to stand with little or no charge for long periods of time.
-This is as bad for your EV battery as overcharging.
+Along with this, be mindful about allowing your car to stand with little or no charge for long periods.
+Having low charge for prolonged periods is as bad for your EV batteries as overcharging.

 If possible, don’t leave your car with a tiny amount of charge for more than two weeks at a time.

 This point also relates to battery health and longevity.
 If you follow these tips, you’ll ensure the battery of your EV lasts for as long as possible.

 Besides, if you take good care of your electric battery, you’ll allow the battery to be re-used.
 Once the battery isn’t strong enough to power your car, if it’s in good enough condition, it can be re-used providing a variety of environmental benefits.